How does Pathpoint handle inspections?

 Overview

-When requesting to bind a policy, you'll be prompted to provide contact information for someone who will be on the premises while the inspection takes place, providing both an email and a phone number.
-Keep the box checked if the contact information for the inspection should be the same as the insured's contact information.
+When requesting to bind a policy, you'll be prompted to provide contact information for someone who will be on the premises during the inspection, including an email address and phone number.
+Keep the box checked if the inspection contact information should match the insured's contact information.

-The inspection contact is contacted directly by the inspection company; to keep inspection scheduling streamlined, agents are not encouraged to reach out to the inspection vendor.
-Pathpoint partners with Mueller and SCI to carry out inspections.
-All our vendors are required to contact the insured at least three times to attempt to schedule an inspection within 30 days of the policy being bound.
+All our vendors are required to contact the insured at least 3 times to schedule an inspection within 30 days of the policy being bound.
 If a vendor is unable to reach the insured directly, they will contact the agent listed on file.

 Agents can reach out to the following contacts with questions: